clarkreiz/tuting/README.md

 # Tutor Accounting Bot

 A bookkeeping project designed for tutors and private educators.
 The frontend is built using Python, leveraging Telegram for user interaction and the `aiogram` library.
-The backend will be developed separately in a different repository using Go (Golang) and PostgreSQL.
+The backend will be developed separately in a different repository using Go (Golang) and PostgreSQL

 ## Overview